K-State Laboratory Signs

 How do I fill out the sign?

 Click on the Sign Form link (below or to the right of this webpage).
 If the form does not automatically open in your browser window, then right click on the link and select "save as" or "save target" to download the PDF to your computer.
 Open the PDF using Adobe Acrobat (it should pop open after you save it).
+Note: Be sure to follow the directions on the right side of the screen to properly download the form.

 The fillable PDF form has changeable fields as described above.
 To fill out the form use Adobe Reader v9 (or later) or Adobe Acrobat.
 Other non-Adobe PDF clients (like Apple's "Preview" software) will not work.
 If you need assistance downloading or filling out the form, please contact EHS at firstname.lastname@example.org or 785-532-5856.
 They can email you the form.